Ill-Matched Marriage

 The Ill-Matched Marriage (also known as The Marriage Contract) is an oil painting by a follower of the early Netherlandish master Quentin Matsys, usually dated between 1525 and 1530.
 The panel, probably inspired by an original lost drawing of Leonardo da Vinci, illustrates a marriage for economic reasons between persons of different ages.
 The painting is in the São Paulo Museum of Art.
-It was donated to the museum in 1965 by the Baron Hans Heinrich Thyssen-Bornemisza.
+It was donated to the museum in 1965 by Baron Hans Heinrich Thyssen-Bornemisza.